kirschbaum-development/nova-inline-relationship/README.md

 You can pass on following items for your related model's attributes:-
 1. `type`: Input type you want to use for your field.
 Currently [default input types](https://html.com/attributes/input-type/) in HTML like text, number, etc. are supported.
+2. `component`: The component use to render the field.
+You should provide the component name specified in the field like `text-field`, `place-field`, `trix-field`, `code-field` ans so on.
-2. `label`: Label for your field.
+3. `label`: Label for your field.
 This will also be used as the field name in error messages.
-3. `rules`: A rule string in [Laravel Validation format](https://laravel.com/docs/5.8/validation#available-validation-rules).
+4. `rules`: A rule string in [Laravel Validation format](https://laravel.com/docs/5.8/validation#available-validation-rules).
-4. `messages`: An array of error messages to be used in validation.
+5. `messages`: An array of error messages to be used in validation.
-5. `placeholder`: A placeholder for your field.
+6. `placeholder`: A placeholder for your field.

+## Supported fields

+You can use any field you can add to your Nova resource with `Field::make` syntax.
+The following fields are confirmed to work.

+- Boolean Field
+- Code Field
+- Country Field
+- Currency Field
+- Date Field
+- DateTime Field
+- Markdown Field
+- Number Field
+- Password Field
+- Place Field
+- Select Field
+- Text Field
+- Textarea Field
+- Timezone Field
+- Trix Field

+**_NOTE:_** You can pass any additional arguments (like options for your select field) with your settings map.

 ## Changelog